-Changing the Time Response Delay using the LCD Display
+Changing the Time Response Delay with the LCD Display

-- 1. Select FUNCTION, enter the password.
-Select FUNCTION again until Time Response appears on the display. - 2.
-Use UP or DOWN to adjust the time response delay from 0.10 to 7.2 seconds. - 3.
-Select FUNCTION again to advance to the next option, or after 12 seconds of non-activity the meter returns to the Run Mode and the new time response setting is in effect.
+- 1. Press FUNCTION, enter the password.
+Press FUNCTION until Time Response appears on the display. - 2.
+Use the UP or DOWN button to adjust the time response delay from 0.10 to 7.2 seconds. - 3.
+Press FUNCTION again to advance to the next option, or after 12 seconds of non-activity the meter returns to the Run Mode and the new time response setting is in effect.

-Changing the Time Response Delay using the Single-Digit LED
+Changing the Time Response Delay without the LCD Display

-- 1. Set the DVM to voltage mode and connect between Vout+ and Vout- on the flow meter terminal block.
+- Set the DVM to voltage mode and connect between Vout+ and Vout- on the flow meter terminal block.
 Select the desired range.
 Press the FUNCTION button until a solid "9" appears on the LED. - 2.
 Adjust the UP or DOWN button until the DVM indicates the desired voltage (as shown in the following table).